clifgriffin/simple-ldap-login/readme.txt

 * Fixing apparent security problem with blank passwords. (!)
 * Fixing typo in filter name (did not affect any functionality)
 * Local admin exception coming soon, as well as more bug fixes.
+* Possible fix for login error upon arriving at login page when LDAP exclusive enabled.

 **Version 1.5.2**